Kac-Moody symmetric spaces: Causal structures and the causal boundary

-showing that $r \parallel r_x$. \end{proof} \begin{remark} In conjunction with Lemma \ref{SeePositivityAtInfty}, Proposition \ref{PropAsy} implies that parallelity classes of causal rays are orbits of positive parabolic subgroups, and parallelity classes of anti-causal rays are orbits of negative parabolic subgroups.
-In particular, parallelity classes of regular causal rays are orbits of positive Borel subgroups.
+showing that $r \parallel r_x$. \end{proof} \begin{remark} In conjunction with Lemma~\ref{SeePositivityAtInfty}, Proposition~\ref{PropAsy} implies that parallel classes of causal rays are orbits of positive parabolic subgroups, and parallel classes of anti-causal rays are orbits of negative parabolic subgroups.
+In particular, parallel classes of regular causal rays are orbits of positive Borel subgroups.
 Geometrically this means that one can obtain all rays parallel to a given regular causal ray $r$ by translating $r$ inside a flat and then sliding along a suitable positive horosphere. \end{remark}